Netcracker/KubeMarine/documentation/Installation.md

 Kubernetes clusters use the following important folders:

 **/var/lib/etcd** - It is used for the etcd database storage at the control-plane nodes.
-Etcd is very sensitive to disk performance so it is recommended to put /var/lib/etcd to a separate fast disk (for example, SSD).
+Etcd is very sensitive to disk performance so it is recommended to put `/var/lib/etcd` to a separate fast disk, for example, SSD.
 The size of this disk depends on the etcd database size, but not less than 4 GB.
 For more information about etcd disks, refer to the [ETCD Recommendation](#etcd-recommendation) section.

 **/var/lib/containerd** - It is a working directory of containerd, and is used for active container runtimes and storage of local images.